gabrielrx31/ChatServer/README.md

     ```sh
     java client.ClientUI
     ```
     You can run multiple instances of the client to simulate a multi-user environment.
-Follow the on-screen prompts to log in and interact with the server.
+Follow the on-screen prompts to log in and interact.

 ---